 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Leasing vs. buying a car outright: what’s better for your money?
+Leasing vs. financing a car: What’s better for your money?

 You’re ready for a new ride, but determining if you should lease or buy a car can be a tricky decision.
 Each option offers its own benefits — added flexibility versus no mileage restrictions — and will really come down to what you need in a vehicle.
-Consider the differences between financing a car versus leasing one before you make a final decision.
+Consider the differences between leasing versus financing a car before you make a final decision.

-It depends on your individual situation.
+When you’re deciding whether to lease or finance a car, the best option for you will depend on your preferences.
 Generally, leasing might be best if you plan on getting a new car in a few years.
-Buying might be a better choice if you want to make alterations to the vehicle or if you want to own your car.
-To decide which is better for you right now, you need to understand how leasing and buying works.
+Financing a car that you can own might be a better choice if you want to make alterations to the vehicle and will save you money if you plan on owning a car over the long term.
+To decide which is better for you right now, you need to understand how leasing versus financing works.

 Leasing a car